GENERAL ASSEMBLY OF NORTH CAROLINA

 (c) Notice shall be in writing and shall state in a manner reasonably calculated to make the party entitled to notice aware of the following:

-(5a) The holder has confirmed
+(5a) The holder has confirmed in

-last known address a detailed written statement of the amount of
+address a detailed written statement of the amount of

-and interest principal, interest, and any other fees, expenses, and
+interest principal, interest, and any other fees, expenses, and

 disbursements that the holder in good faith is claiming to be due claims

 in good faith is owed as of the date of the written statement, together

 with a daily interest charge based on the contract rate as of the date of

 the statement, and the amount of other expenses the holder contends it is